-For local students, the University of Melbourne is a commuter campus.
+For local students, the University of Melbourne's Parkville campus is a commuter campus.
 The majority of local students take advantage of our extensive public transport system and commute each day from the family home in the suburbs.
-Rural, interstate and international students tend to choose options closer to the University.
+Rural, interstate and international students tend to choose options closer to campus.
 This has resulted in a strong student culture developing around the northern edge of the city.
-And living close to campus has its benefits.
-You can access a range of sporting facilities, study zones, outdoor spaces, cafes and more – where you can hang with your friends, catch up on study, relax and have fun.
+Living close to our Parkville campus has its benefits - you can access a range of sporting facilities, study zones, outdoor spaces, cafes and more.
+Hang with your friends, catch up on study, relax and have fun.

 Our city campuses

-University Accommodation offers accommodation close to the Parkville campus to first-year undergraduate students and Exchange or Study Abroad students.
+The University's Melbourne Accommodation Program offers accommodation close to the Parkville campus to students.

-At Southbank campus, in the city's lively creative arts precinct - which itself is in the centre of Australia's cultural capital - you'll find the University's acclaimed music and visual and performing arts faculty.
-Southbank campus is purpose built for the creative arts, and features sound and dance stages, animation studios, cinemas and visual arts studios.
-It sits alongside the National Gallery of Victoria, Melbourne Theatre Company, Melbourne Recital Centre, the Australian Ballet, Chunky Move dance company, the Arts Centre and the Australian Centre for Contemporary Art.
+This campus sits alongside the National Gallery of Victoria, Melbourne Theatre Company, Melbourne Recital Centre, the Australian Ballet, Chunky Move dance company, the Arts Centre and the Australian Centre for Contemporary Art.